Kotlin/kotlinx.serialization/docs/topics/serialization-get-started.md

     ```
     {kotlin-runnable="true"}

-   As a result, you get a string containing the state of this object in the JSON format: `{"a": 42, "b": "str"}`
+   As a result, you get a string containing the state of this object in JSON format: `{"a": 42, "b": "str"}`

     > You can also serialize a collection of objects in a single call:
     >